WHAT EQUIPMENT DO I NEED TO PACK ON A SKI OR SNOWBOARD INSTRUCTOR COURSE?

 Niseko Village Ski Resort, famous in Japan and around the world as Japan's premium snow resort.
 Located in Hokkaido and towered over by the giant Mt.
 Yotei, this ski resort is renowned for its consistent snowfall and dry, light powder.

-Queenstown is renowned globally as a hub for adventure, and the town has developed a reputation as the place to experience the best of New Zealand’s outdoors!
+Queenstown is known as New Zealand's adventure capital and has a global reputation as the place to experience the best of New Zealand’s outdoors.

 Verbier located in the Four Valleys is Switzerland’s largest resort, and one of the world’s largest linked ski areas.